Skip to content

 └─────────────────────────────────────────────────────────────┘

-Stop and think: You open the CKS exam and the first task asks you to write a custom Falco rule to detect cryptomining.
-It’s worth 7% of the total score.
-Do you tackle it immediately or skip it?
-Why?
+Stop and think: you open the CKS exam and the first task asks you to write a custom Falco rule to detect cryptomining.
+It is worth 7% of the total score.
+Do you tackle it immediately or skip it, and what evidence would change that decision after your first scan?

 PatternExampleTime